4-Day Family Vacation

 Everyone loves a long weekend.
 But you know what would make one even better?
 Spending it with family in the New River Valley with a visit to Montgomery County, VA.

-In Montgomery County – along with its two largest towns Blacksburg and Christiansburg – families will discover a story crafted by the rich backgrounds and ideals of Montgomery County “locals” – the chefs, artisans, craftsmen (and women), the outdoorswomen (and men), the innovators, storytellers, educators, and the product developers – who are passionately loyal in their love for Montgomery County and the New River Valley.
+In Montgomery County – along with its two largest towns Blacksburg and Christiansburg – families will discover a story crafted by the rich backgrounds and ideals of Montgomery County locals – the chefs, artisans, craftspeople, the outdoorspeople, the innovators, storytellers, educators, and the product developers – who are passionately loyal in their love for Montgomery County and the New River Valley.

 With so much to do and so many ways to explore the region, planning a visit can seem overwhelming.
 So, we’ve decided to help by mapping out the perfect 4-day itinerary for when you and your family are ready to Go to Town!